OpenLiberty/guides-common/cloud-hosted/before-start-information.md

-# Instructions for this cloud-hosted guide
+# Welcome to the cloud-hosted guide!

-In this guide you will be using a pre-configured environment that runs in containers on the cloud.
+In this guide, you will use a pre-configured environment that runs in containers on the cloud and includes everything that you need to complete the guide.

-On the left side you have the instructions.
-You can customise the instructions using the bar at the top.
-Move between steps using either the arrows or the buttons at the bottom.
+This panel contains the step-by-step guide instructions.
+You can customize these instructions by using the toolbar at the top of this panel.
+Move between steps by using either the arrows or the buttons at the bottom of this panel.

-On the right side of the window you have the IDE.
-This is based of Visual Studio Code, it comes with pre installed tools and also has a built in terminal.
+The other panel displays the IDE that you will use to create files, edit the code, and run commands.
+This IDE is based on Visual Studio Code.
+It includes pre-installed tools and a built-in terminal.